Foroozani/Python/README.md

-Some examples of pytrhon code
+### Python scripts

-some examples for plotting and visualization
+some examples for plotting and visualization with python